Faerqur/EmlaLock-Controls/README.md

 ## Misc

-You can turn the export links (**Countdown Export** & **Keyholder Export**) to links which save the settings into the Local Storage by appending the word `set` at the end of the URL.
+* You can turn the export links (**Countdown Export** & **Keyholder Export**) to links which save the settings into the Local Storage by appending the word `set` at the end of the URL.

-The Countdown refreshes the amount every minute, i.e. if your keyholder adds time the Countdown will reflect that in a minute.
+* The Countdown refreshes the amount every minute, i.e. if your Keyholder adds time the Countdown will reflect that in a minute.